Simple Balanced Meals: Pasta & Meatballs with Puttanesca Sauce

 Photo Credit: The Listed Home.

-Serve and bask in the glory and adoration of your family, who think you’re the best cook on the planet!
+Serve the Italian Pasta Puttanesca with the meatballs and bask in the glory and adoration of your family, who think you’re the best cook on the planet!

 Photo Credit: The Listed Home.